TheDanishDynamo/sap-sbo-metadata/README.md

 # sap-sbo-metadata
-Reference data for sap business one e.g. transtype description
+Reference data for sap business one

+Documentation of codes for SAP Business One 9+